Stock Market Prices Prediction Using Machine Learning and Deep Learning

 Inference

 As we saw earlier, an auto ARIMA model uses past data to understand the pattern in the time series.
 Using these values, the model captured an increasing trend in the series.
-Although the predictions using this technique are far better than that of the previously implemented machine learning models, these predictions are still not close to the real values.
+Although the stock market predictions using this machine learning are far better than those of the previously implemented machine learning models, these predictions are still not close to the real values.

-As its evident from the plot, the model has captured a trend in the series, but does not focus on the seasonal part.
-In the next section, we will implement a time series model that takes both trend and seasonality of a series into account.
+As the plot shows, the model has captured a trend in the series but does not focus on the seasonality.
+In the next section, we will implement a time series model that takes both trend and seasonality into account.

 Prophet